w3f/polkadot-wiki/docs/learn/learn-guides-accounts-proxy-pure.md

 watch [this technical explainer video](https://www.youtube.com/watch?v=T443RcCYP24).

 !!!caution "Removing Pure Proxies"
     The procedure for removing a _pure_ proxy is different from the one used to remove other proxies.
-Visit the section "Removing an Anonymous Proxy" on [this support article](https://support.polkadot.network/support/solutions/articles/65000182196), or watch [this technical explainer video](https://www.youtube.com/watch?v=T443RcCYP24).
+Visit the section "Removing a Pure Proxy" on [this support article](https://support.polkadot.network/support/solutions/articles/65000182196), or watch [this technical explainer video](https://www.youtube.com/watch?v=T443RcCYP24).

 Learn more about pure proxies from our
 [technical explainer video](https://www.youtube.com/watch?v=YkYApbhU3i0).